Graphical functions and single-valued multiple polylogarithms: Single-valued multiple polylogarithms

 Because $\int_\CC f(z)\dd^2z$ exists we have for $a=0,1$ that $c^a_{k,m,m+1}=0$ if $m<-1$ or if $m=-1$ and $k\neq0$.
 Likewise $c^\infty_{k,m,m+1}=0$ if $m>-1$ or if $m=-1$ and $k\neq0$.
 In the limit $\epsilon\to0$ only the $m=-1$, $k=0$ terms survive.
 These terms give (\ref{residueeq}). \end{proof} \begin{remark} Theorem \ref{residuethm} remains valid if we interchange the role of $z$ and $\zz$.

 Moreover, notice that $F=\int f\dd\zz$ always exists in $\sA$.
 It is unique up to a function $G\in\sO$.
 After a partial fraction decomposition $G$ is a linear combination of $z^m$ for $m\in\ZZ$ and $(z-1)^n$ for a negative integer $n$.
 If $m,n\neq-1$ these terms do not contribute to the residues in (\ref{residueeq}).
 If $m,n=-1$ the contributions of these terms cancel in (\ref{residueeq}).
 This confirms that (\ref{residueeq}) is independent of the choice of $F$.

-The right hand side of (\ref{residueeq}) is well-defined even if the integral on the left hand side diverges. \end{remark}
+Note that the right hand side of (\ref{residueeq}) is well-defined even if the integral on the left hand side diverges. \end{remark}

 \begin{ex} The two-dimensional integral of powers of the Bloch-Wigner dilogarithm $\int_\CC D(z)^n\dd^2z$ exist for $n\geq3$.
 Because of the reflection symmetry $D(1-z)=-D(z)$ the integrals of odd powers of $D$ vanish.
 A computer calculation yields with $g_{335}$ from example \ref{Rsvex}